Guidance for federal hiring and firing puts less emphasis on marijuana use as a disqualifier

 It adds that agencies are to take those factors into account even regarding the issue of criminal conduct, telling them to “exercise special care before making a determination of unsuitability” on those grounds.

-John Mahoney, a District-based lawyer who represents federal employees, said that when taking actions against employees for positive drug tests, agencies already consider a range of factors but that some “are pretty hard-core in disciplining employees.”
+John Mahoney, a D.C.-based lawyer who represents federal employees, said that when taking actions against employees for positive drug tests, agencies already consider a range of factors but some “are pretty hardcore in disciplining employees.”

-“It is significant in that OPM is putting less emphasis on past marijuana use in terms of suitability determinations,” he said in a phone interview.
-“This does mark the beginning of a trend in the federal sector of moving toward a less strict standard vis-à-vis marijuana use, and I expect that trend to continue.”
+“It is significant in that OPM is putting less emphasis on past marijuana use in terms of suitability determinations,” he said in an interview.
+“This does mark the beginning of a trend in the federal sector of moving toward a less strict standard vis-a-vis marijuana use, and I expect that trend to continue.”

 He added, though, that federal applicants and employees still should understand that under the government’s drug-free workplace policy, current marijuana use is prohibited and could be the basis for firing.